netzkolchose/django-computedfields/docs/manual.rst

             # normal data pull across m2m relation
             return ''.join(self.m2m.all().values_list('field', flat=True))

+    Alternatively you can set the `default_on_create` argument of the decorator to true and provide a default value on the inner field.
+This will completely skip the compute function for new instances.

     Pulling field dependencies over m2m relations has several more drawbacks, in general it is a good idea to avoid m2m relations in `depends` as much as possible.
     Also see examples about m2m relations.